pipeforce/pipeforce.github.io/docs/api/commands.md

 ## drive.archive.save
 ----------
 Saves the content of the body to the given archive folder in Drive.
 The content of the body must be a single file.
 Verifies the integrity of the archive on write.
-Returns the final archive file name into the output target.
+Returns the final archive file name / path (without archive root path) into the output target.

 [Try online.](https://try.pipeforce.org/#/commandform?command=drive.archive.save)